stackpress/lib/docs/Structures.md

 `true` if the key was deleted, `false` if the key didn't exist.

-#### Clearing All Data
+### 2.7.
+Clearing All Data

-The following example shows how to remove all key-value pairs.
+The following example shows how to remove all key-value pairs from the map.

 ```typescript
 myMap.clear();